 Curling is a growing sport around the world that can be played on arena ice or dedicated ice.
 If you're playing curling for the first time, you'll need to make sure you have the proper equipment.
 We've divided this list into three sections around equipment for playing, scoring, and ice preparations.
-In addition, there is an image for each piece of equipment, so you can be sure you have everything you need for your first time curling.

 Here is a complete list of equipment needed to play curling:

 A stabilizer is used by curlers when they are delivering the stone so that they remain balanced while gliding on the ice.
 Stabilizers are usually made of some plastic or PVC material.
 There is a small horizontal piece on the front of the stabilizer.
+Stabilizers are rarely seen in professional curling and are more commonly used by less experienced curlers.

 A micrometer (or measuring device) is used by curlers when it is too difficult to see which of two stones is closest to the button.
 The micrometer is six feet in length and contains a pressure gauge to determine the stone closest to the button.